mkrapp/training2025-12/git_remote.md

 ## Local vs remote repositories

+> [!TIP]
-> [!tip] Every copy of a directory that is version controlled by git is in itself a git repository.
+> Every copy of a directory that is version controlled by git is in itself a git repository.

 Let’s explore some (remote) repositories on GitHub (https://github.com/explore).